yokeshkumar7105/PRODIGY_WD_05/README.md

-# Climora - A Weather forcase hub
+# Climora - A Weather Forecast Hub

 This repository contains task number 5 which is been done during my internship at <b>Prodigy Infotech</b>